 4801 N. Broadways St.

-A beloved Ethiopian eatery with award-winning cuisine, Demera provides an array of classic dishes from the east African country and the restaurant week lunch menu features some great deals.
-The sambussa with cherry tomato salad for the first course and Demera Messob tasting platter of meat and veggies for the second course finished with red chai ice cream for the third is a winning combination.
+A beloved Ethiopian eatery with award-winning cuisine, Demera provides an array of classic dishes from the East African country and the restaurant week lunch menu features some great deals.
+The sambussa with cherry tomato salad for the first course and Demera Messob tasting platter of meat and veggies for the second course, finished with red chai ice cream for the third, is a winning combination.